Home | About me | Contact | What's new | Privacy | Search

 Farm-to-Market roads

-FM 2557More than half of the state's highway system is comprised of the Farm-to-Market (FM) road system, which also includes Ranch-to-Market (RM) roads.
+FM 2657 signMore than half of the state's highway system is comprised of the Farm-to-Market (FM) road system, which also includes Ranch-to-Market (RM) roads.
 Although the first FM road opened in in Rusk County in 1937, the system really grew after the 1949 Legislature set aside $15 million annually (or about $200 million in today's dollars) for their construction to "help get farmers out of the mud."
 The system is generally considered to be the largest secondary highway system in the world.
 Its nearly 41,000 miles is more than double the entire state highway mileage of the six New England states combined.
 All FM roads are paved and most are two lanes.

 Old FM sign

-Old Farm-to-Market sign ca. 1959
+Farm-to-Market sign ca. 1959

-Out of the 3,550 routes in the FM system, 3,370 are labeled as FM, leaving just 180 routes designated as RM.
+RM 864 signOut of the 3,550 routes in the FM/RM system, 3,370 are labeled as FM, leaving just 180 routes designated as RM.
 The bulk of those are in a large cluster in the Hill Country and Edwards Plateau area west of Austin and northwest of San Antonio.
 There are also several RM roads in West Texas and the Panhandle, and a few others widely scattered in the rest of the state.
-The exact FM vs RM naming criteria is a mystery, but a couple of theories have been proffered that include an assumption made by TxDOT on the type of activity one is likely to see along a particular road (e.g. more cattle and horse trailers along RM roads and more farm equipment like combines and tractors plying FM roads), or perhaps just local preference.
+(See map below.)

-Proposed Urban Route signWith the explosive growth of metropolitan areas in Texas over the years, many FM routes are now wholly or partially in urban areas.
+With the explosive growth of metropolitan areas in Texas over the years, many FM routes are now wholly or partially in urban areas.
 One could drive many of these routes and never see a farm or ranch or even any agricultural products being transported to market.
 Still, only about 4% of the total FM mileage is within urban areas.
-Because of this incongruity, and to ostensibly allow urban FM roads to take advantage of additional funding sources reserved for metropolitan roadways, an effort was made in 1995 to create a new classification for FM routes in cities called "Urban Roads" to better discern these roadways.
-The new routes would keep the same route number as the previous FM or RM designation.
+Because of this incongruity, and to ostensibly allow urban FM roads to take advantage of additional funding sources reserved for metropolitan roadways, in 1995, TxDOT created a new classification for FM routes in cities called "Urban Roads" to better distinguish these roadways.

-New signage was also planned to accompany the change.
-The proposed sign would have been the simple state highway square with the word "urban" and the route number (see the example above left.)
-However, an unexpected uproar from the public about changing the apparently beloved Texas-shaped sign-- not to mention the expense of doing so-- eventually stopped the "un-Texan" plan to re-sign the roads.
+Urban route 2657 signThe new routes would keep the same route number as the previous FM or RM designation.
+However, new signage was proposed.
+The planned sign would have been the simple state highway square with the word "urban" and the route number (see the example at left.)
+However, an unexpected uproar from the public about changing the much-beloved Texas-shaped sign — as well as the perceived unnecessary the expense of doing so — eventually stopped the "un-Texan" plan to re-sign the roads.
 Instead, TxDOT's internal highway designation logs were changed as planned to re-classify those urban segments as UR, but the existing FM and RM signs were left in place.

 By 2018, there were 251 roadway segments classified as UR.
 However, the idea apparently never really accomplished its stated objectives and was never fully implemented.
 Instead, the inconsistent designations seemed to just cause confusion.
 So in November of 2018, the Transportation Commission dissolved the Urban Road designation and the routes were returned back to the FM system.